 Patients can be referred to our service by any professional.
 Upon receipt of the referral, we aim to meet the patient and assess them for suitability to move to the Thistle Suite.

 Some of our patients may receive “in-reach” input.
 This happens when they are not suitable to move to the Thistle Suite in Stirling (e.g. they still require acute medical care), but are suitable to receive rehabilitation input.
-In this case, the patient will remain in the ward that is most appropriate/safe for them, and the SRS team will aim to offer advice to the colleagues onsite.
+In such cases, the patient will remain on the ward that is most appropriate and safe for them, while the SRS team will aim to provide advice to onsite colleagues and/or offer face-to-face sessions as appropriate.

 The Thistle Suite is a unit for intensive therapy, so we must make sure that patients are happy to engage in the rehab process before admission to the ward is agreed.